Lugriz/pdfmake-wrapper/README.md

 */
 ```

-### background( background: any )
+### background(background: any) -> void

-It defines the background of the document.
-The background is displayed on each page
+Defines the background of the document.
+The background is displayed on each page.

 ```javascript
 import { PdfMakeWrapper } from 'pdfmake-wrapper';